qiuhanzhou/qiuhanzhou/README.md

 <h3 align="center">A passionate frontend developer currently living in New Jersey
 </h3>

-- 🔭 I’m currently working on a React application that replicate an ecommerce application that replicate an ecommerce website
+- 🔭 I’m currently working on a React application that replicate an ecommerce website
 - 🌱 I’m currently focusing on expanding my knowledge of React and TypeScript
 - 👋 Feel free to reach out or check out my latest projects on my GitHub profile page.
 - ⚡  Fun fact: I think I'm funny